christianacca/web-api-starter/docs/deploy-app.md

 > To discover the configuration values used during deployment run: `./tools/infrastructure/get-product-conventions.ps1`

 1. Trigger build by _either_:
-   * Touching any file in tools/infrastructure on the `master` branch (via a PR)
+   * Change any file in tools/infrastructure on the `master` branch (via a PR)
    * Manually running [Infrastructure CI/CD](../.github/workflows/infra-ci-cd.yml) workflow
-   * Create a `release/*` branch (eg release/2022.01).
+   * Create a `release/*` branch (eg release/2022.01), or make a change to any file in tools/infrastructure on a `release/*` branch (via a PR).
      Note: this is the only method to deploy to staging and prod environments as explained in [Branch and deployment strategy](branch-and-deployment-strategy.md)
-2. Deploy to dev: [Infrastructure CI/CD](../.github/workflows/infra-ci-cd.yml) will trigger *automatically* to deploy infrastructure to dev environment (ie you don't need to do anything)
+2. Deploy to dev: when changes are made to the `master` branch or manually running [Infrastructure CI/CD](../.github/workflows/infra-ci-cd.yml), infrastructure will deploy to the dev environment (you don't need to approve this deployment)
+3. Deploy to qa:
+   * when a `release/*` branch (eg release/2022.01) is created, or changing any file in tools/infrastructure on a `release/*` branch (via a PR), infrastructure will deploy to the qa environment (you don't need to approve this deployment)
-3. Deploy to qa: once deployed to the dev environment, the [Infrastructure CI/CD](../.github/workflows/infra-ci-cd.yml) workflow will queue up a deployment for the infrastructure to the qa environment.
+   * alternatively, once the deployment to `dev` above has completed successfully, the [Infrastructure CI/CD](../.github/workflows/infra-ci-cd.yml) workflow will queue up a deployment for the infrastructure to the qa environment.

    ![queued deployment](./assets/infra-ci-queued.png)

    This deployment will need to be reviewed then [approved in github](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)
 4. Deploy to demo, staging, prod-xxx environments:
    1. Go to the [Releases list](https://github.com/MRI-Software/web-api-startery/releases) in the github repo